 Prehistoric finds document the transition to the beginnings of mining activity.
 Representations from the Schwaz mining log and Agricola’s drawings depict the perfect mining and smelting industry of the 15th century.

-An approximately 200 year old original Spurnagelhunt (wooden cart, which miners used for bringing out the ore) is the jewel of the exhibition.
+An approximately 200 year old original Spurnagelhunt (wooden dram, which miners used for bringing out the ore) is the jewel of the exhibition.
 And more: